 Yes, make sure to use gluten free rolled oats for this recipe to be gluten free friendly.

-Yes, this recipe is vegan friendly using maple syrup and vegan chocolate chips.
+Yes, this recipe is vegan friendly when using maple syrup and vegan chocolate chips.

-Store the bars in an airtight container for up to 5 days in the refrigerator.
+Store the bars in an airtight container for up to 5 days in the fridge.

 Related Recipes using Peanut Butter